European Philosophy – Hegel

 Hegel’s conception of the revolutionary relationship between master and slave influenced many, especially progressive left-leaning political thinkers such as Karl Marx, who transformed Hegel’s system into a vehicle for the liberation of the workers of the world.
 In Sartre’s circle of existentialist friends, the feminist Simone de Beauvoir used it for the liberation of women in The Second Sex, and the post-colonialist and anti-racist Franz Fanon used it for the liberation of the colonized and enslaved in Black Skin, White Masks.
 Later, Fanon was an inspiration to Black Panthers such as activist and professor Angela Davis, who went to Germany to study Hegel before being arrested by the FBI for providing two shotguns to Black Panthers in Oakland during the 60s.
 Often called the Big Three, class, gender and race are the major social divisions between people that are problematic, and progressives who try to counter each of these since the 60s have found inspiration in Hegel.

-Just as Hegel’s history passes through stages, philosophy similarly evolves, gathering perspective and counter-perspective.
+Just as Hegel’s history in his Phenomenology passes through stages, philosophy similarly evolves, gathering perspective and counter-perspective.
 Each stage is a move from conflict to resolution, which then is the site of another conflict.
 The development of philosophy starts with sense certainty, like Samuel Johnson kicking the rock to disprove Berkeley.
 The position is sometimes called naive realism: things just are as we see them.
 Consider the expression, “Right as rain”.
 Although rain cannot speak, and so cannot be right about anything, we consider rain to be self-evident, clear in itself and unmistakable, as Samuel Johnson considers the rock to be.
 Hegel shows that what we call common sense is actually empty and abstract, and concrete understandings are the result of a process of rational reflection.
 While, “The table is solid” seems to be nice and objective, we can only know how solid the table is if we doubt and test its solidity, coming to a more complex and thus more accurate, defined and concrete understanding.

 Hegel says that if we write down obvious truths, such as “It is now night time”, and then look at them the next day, we find that they are now longer true but have, as Hegel says, “grown stale”.
 Our ‘now’, which was so immediate, changes with time, and so any statement about ‘here’ or ‘now’ is not universal, but rather contingent on time and place.
 The mind attempts to understand being in terms of space and time, of here and now, but all that it can determine is that being is not non-being.
 This categorical dualism between being and non-being does not satisfy the mind, as it is entirely empty of content.

-The mind turns from sense certainty, which is a part of the truth but incomplete, to the relation of subject and object.
+In Hegel’s Science of Logic, he argues that the mind turns from sense certainty, which is a part of the truth but incomplete, to the relation of subject and object.
 First the mind looks for the answer in essences, beings that are stable and static behind the ever-changing and becoming beings within the world.
 In the second stage of the Greeks, Hegel argues that this is Plato’s idealist response to Heraclitus’ never-ending flux.
 In the third European stage, which unites the mind and its world, Hegel argues that this is Kant’s Idealist response to Hume’s charge that all truth is assumption.
 Just as Heraclitus’ grasp of becoming leads to Plato’s eternal forms in the heavens, Hume’s Empiricism leads to Kant’s objective categories in the mind.
 Unfortunately for Kant, the categories are disconnected and their origin unexplained.

 Hegel sees his own position as the superior synthesis, as the gathering up of Kant’s categories into a living, singular Idea.
 Subjectivity and objectivity are understood as one continuous thing, unified while opposed to itself.
 The self is its world, and the self understands itself in terms of others as Fichte had argued.
 Similarly, necessity and freedom are one and the same.
 This is the totality of all previous positions, unified together, which goes forward as philosophy and science.
 Some have argued that the final pages of the Phenomenology are Hegel’s plea for modern university system, such that philosophers and scientists can continue to speculate and seek greater truth.
 In order for philosophy and science to be authentic, they must be understood as dynamic, as evolving and open, not as dead and closed.
 Hegel considers Kant to have been a great thinker, but his inability to tolerate contradiction made his system a dead corpse, not a real living grasp.
 Living, authentic thinking must be ready and willing to contradict any part of itself, breathing the life of opposition into any stale conception.